jupitex/sisyphe/src/worker/nb/README.md

 #### Exemple ####

-Let's see what could happend if ISTEX trainings are used with nb.
+Let's see what could happend if JUPITEX trainings are used with nb.

 Possible result of each training files :